MicrosoftDocs/visualstudio-docs/docs/ide/reference/how-to-display-line-numbers-in-the-editor.md

 ---
 title: Display line numbers for code
-description: Toggle whether you see line numbering for your code in the Visual Studio Code Editor by using the toolbar and menu options. ms.date: 08/14/2024 ms.topic: how-to
+description: Turn line numbering for your code on and off in the Visual Studio code editor.
+Line numbers can be useful as a reference. ms.date: 08/14/2024 ms.topic: how-to
 helpviewer_keywords: